andylolz/iati-metrics/README.md

 # Parallel Registry Refresher

 This is a task-based IATI data downloader.
-Add downloaded data gets pushed to Amazon S3.
+All downloaded data gets pushed to Amazon S3.

 ## Usage